ec-rilo/Atelier/README.md

 <h4 align="center">An e-commerce application that provides a broad range of products.</h4>

 ## Features
+ - **Product Detail Page**
+ 1. An image carousel where the user can use the arrows for navigation.
+ 2. An image modal where the user can also use arrows for image navigation and click on the image for focused view.
+ 3. Style selection so the user can change between different styles.
+ 4. Size, Quantity, and Add to Cart functionality.
+ 5. Description of product.
+ 6. Redirect to reviews section.
+ 5. A dynamically changing price that will turn red and cross out original price if there is a sale price.

 ## Motivation and Story
+My client gave me direction by giving me a mock of what the Overview should look like.
+From there we went in depth of the nitty gritty details of what should occur in certain situations.

 ## Code Styles